 Health Indicator Report of Breast Cancer Deaths

 NotesCodes used to define female breast cancer: ICD-10 C50. ^ ^[[br]][[br]] Age-adjusted to the U.S. 2000 standard population. *Use caution when interpreting, the estimate does not meet UDOH standards for reliability. **The estimate has been suppressed because the relative standard error is greater than 50% or the relative standard error can't be determined, or the observed number of events is very small and not appropriate for publication.
-For more information, please go to [http://ibis.health.utah.gov/pdf/resource/DataSuppression.pdf.] ^Due to Utah Small Area reclassification, numbers for 'West Valley (East)', 'Kearns', and 'West Jordan (NE)' only include data for 2010-2011. #Due to Utah Small Area reclassification, numbers for 'West Valley (East) V2', 'Kearns V2', 'Taylorsville (West)', and 'West Jordan (NE) V2' only include data for 2012 and after.
-A description of the Utah Small Areas and details about Small Area reclassification may be found on IBIS at the following URL: [http://ibis.health.utah.gov/resource/Help.html].
+For more information, please go to [http://ibis.health.utah.gov/pdf/resource/DataSuppression.pdf].
+A description of the Utah Small Areas and details about Small Area reclassification may be found on IBIS at the following URL: [https://ibis.health.utah.gov/resource/Guidelines.html].

 DefinitionThe rate of death from cancer of the breast (ICD-10 C50) per 100,000 women.

 NumeratorThe number of deaths due to breast cancer among women for a given time period (ICD-10 C50).

 DenominatorThe female population of Utah or U.S. for a given time period.

 Healthy People Objective C-3:Reduce the female breast cancer death rate

 U.S. Target: 20.7 deaths per 100,000 females